zararutherford/modern-software-dev-assignments/week5/writeup.md

 ### Automation A: Warp Drive saved prompts, rules, MCP servers

 a.
-Design of each automation, including goals, inputs/outputs, steps Git MCP workflow (enabled): goals: branch, stage, commit, open PR notes headlessly; inputs: branch name, commit message prefix; outputs: branch refs and PR body text; steps: create branch, apply changes, run make format && make lint && make test, commit and push, generate PR notes from diff.
+Design of each automation, including goals, inputs/outputs, steps I enabled the Git MCP workflow to handle branching, committing, and preparing PR notes non‑interactively.
+It accepts a branch name and optional commit prefix, runs format/lint/tests, pushes, and generates a PR summary from the diff.
+I also added a saved “Test runner” prompt that runs pytest quietly with fail‑fast; if tests pass and pytest‑cov is available, it runs coverage and reports gaps.
-Test runner prompt (saved): goals: run pytest with optional path/marker, on pass rerun with coverage; inputs: marker/path; outputs: summary, coverage; steps: pytest -q --maxfail=1 -x, then pytest --cov=backend/app --cov-report=term-missing.

 b.
-Before vs. after (i.e. manual workflow vs. automated workflow)
+Before vs. after (i.e. manual workflow vs. automated workflow) Previously I ran ad‑hoc git and test commands; now a single prompt performs consistent branching/commit/PR steps, and one test prompt yields fast results with optional coverage.
--efore: manual git branching/commits and ad-hoc test invocations; After: single prompt to branch/commit/prepare PR notes; single prompt to run tests + coverage consistently.

 c.
-Autonomy levels used for each completed task (what code permissions, why, and how you supervised) Read/write on repo; network for pushing branches; constrained to week5/ paths; dry-run preview before final push; user confirmation gates for push/PR steps.
+Autonomy levels used for each completed task (what code permissions, why, and how you supervised) I granted read/write repo access and network rights to push, constrained actions to week5/.
+I reviewed diffs and required green format/lint/tests before pushing or preparing PR notes.

-d. (if applicable) Multi‑agent notes: roles, coordination strategy, and concurrency wins/risks/failures MCP used to coordinate branch creation and commit boundaries across agents; wins: reduced merge conflicts; risk: concurrent edits to shared files mitigated by merge order (search → extract) and frequent pushes.
+d. (if applicable) Multi‑agent notes: roles, coordination strategy, and concurrency wins/risks/failures The MCP workflow standardized branch creation and commit boundaries across agents.
+Conflicts were minimized by merging search first, then extraction, with frequent small pushes.

 e.
-How you used the automation (what pain point it resolves or accelerates) Rapid test-feedback loops and frictionless branching/PR prep, reducing context switches.
+How you used the automation (what pain point it resolves or accelerates) These automations shortened feedback cycles and removed manual git overhead, reducing context switches.

 ### Automation B: Multi‑agent workflows in Warp

 a.
-Design of each automation, including goals, inputs/outputs, steps
-Agents: A (feature/search), B (feature/extract).
-Goals: implement Task 2 and Task 6 concurrently.
-Inputs: task specs; Outputs: code changes + passing tests.
-Steps: create branches, implement, run saved test prompt, push via MCP, merge in order (extract after search only touches different modules; merge order enforced by MCP).
+Design of each automation, including goals, inputs/outputs, steps I ran two agents on branches feature/search and feature/extract to implement Task 2 and Task 6 in parallel.
+Each agent developed on its own branch, used the test prompt, and pushed via MCP; I merged in the order that minimized conflicts.

 b.
-Before vs. after (i.e. manual workflow vs. automated workflow)
+Before vs. after (i.e. manual workflow vs. automated workflow) Sequential work would have lengthened the cycle; parallel branches cut time and enabled earlier integration checks.
-Before: single-threaded implementation; After: concurrent workstreams with isolated branches using MCP for git hygiene.

 c.
-Autonomy levels used for each completed task (what code permissions, why, and how you supervised) Code write access limited to week5/; test and lint required to pass before MCP commit; human review of diffs prior to merge.
+Autonomy levels used for each completed task (what code permissions, why, and how you supervised) Agents could modify week5/ only; commits required passing format/lint/tests; I reviewed diffs before merging.

-d. (if applicable) Multi‑agent notes: roles, coordination strategy, and concurrency wins/risks/failures Clear file ownership (notes router vs extract service) minimized conflicts; occasional formatting conflicts resolved automatically by ruff/black in pre-commit step.
+d. (if applicable) Multi‑agent notes: roles, coordination strategy, and concurrency wins/risks/failures Clear ownership (notes router vs extraction service) avoided most conflicts, and auto‑formatting handled style differences.

 e.
-How you used the automation (what pain point it resolves or accelerates) Parallelization reduced cycle time and enabled faster integration testing.
+How you used the automation (what pain point it resolves or accelerates) This workflow enabled concurrent progress and faster end‑to‑end testing.

 ### (Optional) Automation C: Any Additional Automations